samuelgoto/readme/README.md

 What about those checkboxes lists?

-[ ] will this look like a checkbox?
+* [ ] will this look like a checkbox?
-[x] possibly?
+* [x] possibly?

 Yep, that seems to look nice!!!
+Ha, interesting, it seems like a bit of weird formatting with the checkboxes there!